Application Procedures-Individual Residents

 - Applicants for a life-only agent license, accident and health license, personal lines broker-agent license, limited lines automobile insurance agent license, property broker-agent license and casualty broker-agent license, who are currently licensed as non-residents in California shall be required to complete only 12 hours of study on ethics and California Insurance Code.
 (Sections 1749 (g) and (h)), or;

 - An applicant holding any of the following designations: a Life Underwriter Training Council Fellowship (LUTCF), Chartered Life Underwriter (CLU), Certified Insurance Counselor (CIC), Certified Employee Benefit Specialist (CEBS), Fellow, Life Management Institute (FLMI), Health Insurance Associate (HIA), Registered Employee Benefits Consultant (REBC) or Registered Health Underwriter (RHU) is exempt from the 20 hours of prelicensing education.

-Pass the accident and health agent license examination.
-Effective November 13, 2012 the California Department of Insurance (CDI) now requires California resident applicants to first pass the qualifying license examination prior to submitting their license application.
+Step 4 - Pass the accident and health agent license examination.
+The California Department of Insurance (CDI) requires California resident applicants to first pass the qualifying license examination prior to submitting their license application.